gapitio/htmlgraphics-svg-bundler-template/README.md

 To add custom series go to `src/dev-site/data.ts` and add createSeries() in series.

-Window has been used to get global variables like data, customVariables, ETC.
+Window has been used to get global variables like data, customProperties, ETC.

 ## Choices